java-to-kotlin/java-to-kotlin.github.io/_drafts/conditional-to-calculation.md

 ---
 # {{ page.title }}

-Among the many refactorings described in Martin Fowler’s Refactoring, "Replace Conditional with Polymorphism" eliminates branching control flow by replacing it with polymorphic calls.
-An alternative is to replace branching code with straight-line calculations.
+The "Replace Conditional with Polymorphism" refactoring in [Martin Fowler's Refactoring book](https://refactoring.com) eliminates branching control flow by replacing it with polymorphic calls.
+Sometimes you can replace branching code with a straight-line calculation.
 This is frequently used in graphics and games programming.
 Unsurprisingly, I call this refactoring "Replace Conditional with Calculation".

 ## Worked Example